unrealapex/dotfiles/README.md

 the keyboard, therefore, it's more logical to disable them. this can be done in most gui apps by enabling the "use system titlebars" option.

-secrets files for programs that have secrets(irssi, git) are in `secrets`.
+skeleton files for programs that have secrets(irssi, git) are in `secrets`.

 🌈 color palette
 ```json